Stack API

 Success response: 200 OK

-Create stack notification
+Create stack notifications

 In situations when a stack may take more than a few seconds to provision infrastructure for a job, or when the stack is waiting for some external conditions to be satisfied, a stack can give short textual notifications to the Buildkite Build page.